strapi/documentation/CONTRIBUTING.md

 - Check for existing pull requests that may address the same issue.
 - Check for related open issues, if so, please provide context on the existing issue.
 - Follow the issue template and fill out as much information as you can.
-- Verify The issue is with the Strapi **documentation only**, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repo issues.
+- Verify the issue is only with the Strapi documentation, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.

-Technical questions should be directed at the following resources:
+Technical questions should be asked using the following resources:

 - Open a Q&A thread on our [Official Forum](https://forum.strapi.io)
 - Talk with other community members on our [Community Discord](https://discord.strapi.io)